dismad/zebraUtilities/README.md

 `chmod + x` all .sh files and use as needed.

+Can access Zebra RPC's using either `zcash-cli` or `toCurl.sh`. zcashd is being deprecated so use of `zcash-cli` will be phased out for either a new CLI wallet or a custom solution similar to `toCurl.sh`.
 ```
 * extractSupplyInfoZebra.sh                  // Extract ZEC supply information
 * txDetailsZebra.sh                          // Display info about any tx via Zebra